What to do on Tri Trang Beach?

-Among the four, Tri Tra is without doubt the longest and the nicest of four beaches.
-Its only downside might be during low tide, when the sea reveals a rocky area that used to be coral.
-Fortunately at high tide there is more than enough sandy areas for a good swim.
+Among the four beaches around the peninsula, Tri Trang is the second most beautiful after Freedom Beach.
+Its only downside might be during low tide when the sea reveals some rocky areas.
+Fortunately, there are more than enough sandy areas for a decent swim at high tide.

-It was for long time a very quiet and empty beach and many locals would come during the week end for a little barbecue.
-It nearly felt abandoned, but there was always a restaurant and a dozen of beach chairs.
-The 2004 tsunami badly hit this area and many of the huge casuarina trees were toppled down by the huge wave.
-Since, palm trees were planted instead, and nothing makes a photo look more tropical than a couple of coconut trees!
+Tri Trang was a quiet and empty beach for a long time, and locals would come on weekends for a barbecue.
+It nearly felt abandoned, but there was always a restaurant and a dozen beach chairs.
+The 2004 tsunami badly damaged this area, and the massive wave toppled many casuarina trees.
+Since they planted palm trees instead, nothing makes a beach more tropical than a couple of coconut trees!

-The place has changed a lot, and in a good way, which is rather unusual so I’ll be the first to enjoy it while it last.
-You’ll find a lot more beach chairs but only one row and enough space in between so you don’t have to smell your neighbour’s sun lotion.
-You can lunch and even dine in five small restaurants, and three of them are open until 9pm which is a nice spot to spend the end of the day.
-You won’t get a sunset shot from this beach, as the sun disappears just behind the cape, but the color of dawn is often beautiful.
-Other facilities includes two large ‘salas’ for beach massage, two toilets (two!) and even basic open showers… talk about luxury!
+Tri Trang has changed a lot, and in a good way, which is somewhat unusual, so I’ll be the first to enjoy it while it lasts.
+You’ll find a couple of beach chairs but only one row and enough space, so you don’t have to smell your neighbour’s sun lotion.
+You won’t get a sunset shot from this beach, as the sun disappears just behind the cape, but the colour of dawn is often beautiful.